Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: 3D Surface Code Lattice Surgery

-\subsection{2D-3D Lattice Surgery}
+\subsection{2D-3D lattice surgery}

-We can only do $Z$-type lattice surgery between a 2D surface code and a 3D surface code because the dimension of the 2D and 3D $\overline{Z}$ operators in both codes is the same (unlike the dimensions of the $\overline{X}$ operators).
-Lattice surgery between a 2D surface code and a 3D surface code is very similar to 2D surface code lattice surgery~\cite{Horsman2012Surface}.
-We start with a 3D surface code stack and a 2D surface code sheet aligned such that the 2D sheet is in the same plane as the bottom layer of the 3D stack and the $z$-boundaries of the 2D code and one of the 3D codes are aligned (see Figure~\ref{fig:3d-2d ls app}).
-The next step in the process is to add a line of ancilla qubits (all in the $\ket{+}$ state) between the stack and the sheet (in the same plane as the sheet).
-To merge the codes we measure new $Z$ stabilizers that join the two lattices (whose product is $\overline{Z}_{2D}\otimes\overline{Z}_{3D}$).
-The merged code inherits the stabilizers of the parent codes, with the exception of $X$ stabilizers at the join that have to be modified to include the ancillas.
-Figure~\ref{fig:3d-2d ls app} shows an example $Z$-type merge of two $d=3$ codes.
-The merge implements the same mapping as the 3D-3D case: $\ket{\psi}\otimes\ket{\varphi}\rightarrow a\ket{\psi}+(-1)^{m}bX\ket{\psi}$, where $\ket{\varphi}=a\ket{+}+b\ket{-}$ and $m$ is value of $\overline{Z}_{2D}\otimes\overline{Z}_{3D}$.

-The effect of the $Z$-type merge on the logical operators is more interesting than the 3D-3D case.
+We can do $Z$-type lattice surgery on a 2D surface code and a 3D surface code using procedures which are very similar to 2D surface code lattice surgery.
+However, performing $X$-type lattice surgery on a 2D surface code and a 3D surface code is more complex.
+This is because the dimension of the $\overline{Z}$ operators in 2D surface codes and 3D surface codes is the same whereas the dimension of the $\overline{X}$ operators is not.
+Therefore, we only discuss $Z$-type lattice surgery in this section.
+We start with a 3D surface code stack and a 2D surface code sheet aligned such that the 2D sheet is in the same plane as the bottom layer of the 3D stack (see Figure~\ref{fig:3d2dls}).
+To do a lattice surgery merge, we simply measure new $Z$ stabilizers whose product is $\overline{Z}_{2D}\otimes\overline{Z}_{3D}$.
+The $X$ stabilizers of both codes at the join will also be modified.
+Figure~\ref{fig:3d2dls} shows an example $Z$-type merge of a 3D code and a 2D code.
+The effect of the $Z$-type merge on the logical operators is more interesting in the 2D-3D case than the 3D-3D case.
 The $\overline{Z}$ operators of the original codes are valid $\overline{Z}$ operators of the merged code.
 However, $\overline{X}$ operators of the merged code are products of membrane operators in the 3D lattice and string operators in the 2D lattice.
 The merged code is therefore an example of a code with a logical operator which has 2D and 1D parts.
-We can implement a $Z$-type split by measuring the qubits which join the 3D and 2D lattices in the $X$ basis.
-This operation maps $\alpha\ket{0}+\beta\ket{1}$ to $\alpha\ket{00}+\beta\ket{11}$ (as in the 3D-3D case).
-Finally, we note that the $Z$-type lattice surgery operations we have just described can also be implemented between two 3D surface code stacks, giving an alternative method for realising 3D surface code lattice surgery.
+We can implement a $Z$-type split by returning to measuring the pre-merge stabilizers.